Sheikh Abdul Aziz (Bangladeshi politician): Formation of Awami League and onwards

 Aziz was a founding member of Awami League and a close associate of President Sheikh Mujibur Rahman.
-He was the founding President of Khulna District Awami League.
-He held the position for 25 years, from 1949 to 1974.He retired from politics fully thereafter.
-He was a key leader of the Mujibnagar government during the Bangladesh Liberation war and worked as a liaison officer.
-He was the Minister of communication, agriculture, and post and telecommunication in the first cabinet of Bangladesh.
-He was imprisoned after the Assassination of Sheikh Mujibur Rahman and retired from politics after release from prison.
+He was the founding president of the Khulna District Awami League.
+He held the position for 25 years, from 1949 to 1974.
+He retired from politics fully thereafter.
+He was a key leader of the Mujibnagar government during the Bangladesh Liberation War and worked as a liaison officer.
+He was the minister of communication, agriculture, and post and telecommunication in the first cabinet of Bangladesh.
+He was imprisoned after the assassination of Sheikh Mujibur Rahman and retired from politics after release from prison.